Research Stays Abroad

 - A family is defined as a fellowship-holder/researcher accompanied by a spouse, common-law partner or registered partner and any children.
 A common-law partner is a person with whom the fellowship-holder/researcher has lived in a marriage-like relationship for the past two years or shares a common address.

 It is possible to apply for funding to cover visa expenses and documented tuition costs.
-We do not cover bench fees.
+We do not cover bench fees or costs related to meals.

 Disbursement of funding